Colin-Loh/personal-blog/app/content/posts/terraform-azuread-service-principal.md

 # Terraform Module Call

-Below is our call to  `service-principal` module, this module will create all of the above from creating application registration, service principal associated with the app registration and granting admin consent.
+Below is our call to  `service-principal` module.
+This module will handle everything from creating the application registration to associating the service principal and granting admin consent.

 ```jsx
 module "service_principal" {